Chummy1984/technical-writing-portfolio/api-case-study_EN.md

 - `400 Bad Request`: Invalid parameter (e.g. wrong indicator or country code)
 - `404 Not Found`: The resource does not exist (wrong URL)
 - `500 Internal Server Error`: Temporary problem on the World Bank server

+## 8. Best Practices for Using the World Bank API

+When working with the World Bank API, the following practices help ensure reliable and efficient results:

+- **Set `per_page=500`:**

+    Avoid pagination by requesting the entire time series in one response.

+- **Choose the right format:**

+    JSON is easier to parse in most programming environments and integrates well with data analysis tools.

+    XML may be preferred in organisations that use schema validation or have existing XML-based workflows.

+- **Specify a date range:**

+    Use `date=YYYY:YYYY` to limit the dataset to relevant years.

+    This reduces response size and makes the output easier to handle.

+- **Check for null values:**

+    Some years may not have published data.
+    In JSON this appears as `"value": null`, in XML as `<value xsi:nil="true"/>`

+    **Why it matters:**

+    – Prevents calculation errors in analysis (e.g. averages, growth rates).

+    – Avoids misleading visualisations (null interpreted as 0).

+    – Helps distinguish between “no data yet” and “real numeric value”.

+- **Verify codes:**

+    Make sure the **country code** (e.g. `LV`) and the **indicator code** (e.g. `NY.GDP.PCAP.CD`) are correct before sending the request.

+    Typos result in empty responses.